 "I thought you'd be sleeping..." he said, nervously.

 "I can't sleep."

-Alicia had been livid the morning she'd confronted Adrian with her test results, and he'd acted nonchalantly, as though it was a normal thing for someone to contract the Human Immunodeficiency Virus (HIV)!
+Alicia had been livid that morning after she'd confronted Adrian with her test results, and he'd acted nonchalantly, as though it was a normal thing for someone to contract the Human Immunodeficiency Virus (HIV)!
 His reaction neither confirmed that he had the virus nor that he was worried about contracting it from her.
 He wasn't even concerned how she had gotten it.